govert/VibeServing/docs/getting_started.md

    ```bash
    python -m vibestudio.studio
    ```
    Then open http://localhost:8500 in your browser.
-The dashboard now starts a toy VibeServer, shows its prompt, logs traffic, and lets you run the automated tests from the Tester panel.
+The dashboard launches a proxy server that uses the Service and Meta prompts to contact the LLM directly.
+Request logs appear in real time and you can run the automated tests from the Tester panel.